potassco-asp-course/notebooks/advanced/theory-solving/dl/README.md

-This example implements a scaled down version of clingo-dl.
+This example implements a scaled down version of clingo-dl supporting constraints of the following form:

+    &diff{u-v} <= d :- [rule body].

 Examples
 ========